Variance-Aware Baselines and Adaptive Learning Rates for Reinforcement Learning with Verifiable Rewards: Related Work

-\paragraph{Algorithmic Variants of Policy Optimization} Policy optimization, originating from reinforcement learning, is central to shaping the reasoning capabilities of large language models and has therefore become the foundation of reinforcement learning from human feedback (RLHF)~\cite{christiano2023deepreinforcementlearninghuman,stiennon2022learningsummarizehumanfeedback,ouyang2022traininglanguagemodelsfollow,bai2022traininghelpfulharmlessassistant,deepseekai2025deepseekr1incentivizingreasoningcapability}.
-Within this framework, supervised fine-tuning (SFT)~\cite{ouyang2022traininglanguagemodelsfollow, wang-etal-2023-self-instruct} provides initial alignment through imitation on instruction data, PPO~\cite{schulman2017proximalpolicyoptimizationalgorithms} extends this paradigm with critic-based reinforcement learning on preference-model rewards, and Direct Preference Optimization (DPO)~\cite{rafailov2024directpreferenceoptimizationlanguage} further simplifies the objective by introducing a contrastive loss that directly matches human preferences between responses.
-To mitigate the complexity of critic-based methods, GRPO~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability, shao2024deepseekmathpushinglimitsmathematical} replaces the learned value function with a group-based baseline defined as the average reward within each candidate set, while alternative designs such as ReMax~\cite{li2024remaxsimpleeffectiveefficient}, RLOO~\cite{ahmadian2024basicsrevisitingreinforcestyle}, and Reinforce++~\cite{hu2025reinforceefficientrlhfalgorithm} adopt maximum-reward, leave-one-out, or variance-reduced baselines, respectively.
-Building on these developments, this work presents a general formulation that unifies the above algorithms under a common framework, enabling systematic theoretical analysis and leading to the identification of a principled optimal baseline.
+\paragraph{Algorithmic Variants of Policy Optimization.} Policy optimization is central to shaping the reasoning capabilities of large language models and has become a foundation of reinforcement learning from human feedback (RLHF)~\cite{christiano2023deepreinforcementlearninghuman,stiennon2022learningsummarizehumanfeedback,ouyang2022traininglanguagemodelsfollow,bai2022traininghelpfulharmlessassistant,deepseekai2025deepseekr1incentivizingreasoningcapability}.
+Within this framework, supervised fine-tuning (SFT)~\cite{ouyang2022traininglanguagemodelsfollow,wang-etal-2023-self-instruct} provides initial alignment through instruction imitation, PPO~\cite{schulman2018highdimensionalcontinuouscontrolusing} uses critic-based reinforcement learning on preference-model rewards, and Direct Preference Optimization (DPO)~\cite{rafailov2024directpreferenceoptimizationlanguage} directly matches preferences with a contrastive objective.
+To avoid the complexity of critic-based methods, GRPO~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability,shao2024deepseekmathpushinglimitsmathematical} replaces the learned value function with a group-reward baseline, while ReMax~\cite{li2024remaxsimpleeffectiveefficient}, RLOO~\cite{ahmadian2024basicsrevisitingreinforcestyle}, and Reinforce++~\cite{hu2025reinforceefficientrlhfalgorithm} adopt maximum-reward, leave-one-out, or variance-reduced baselines, respectively.
+These designs are reward- or value-based; in contrast, we systematically analyze baseline choice and derive a gradient-weighted baseline for the KL-regularized reward by directly minimizing policy-gradient variance.
+The resulting practical estimator accounts for sample gradient magnitude and the cross-covariance induced by KL regularization.